nposdalj/PropaMod/README.md

 * Select whether or not to plot SSPs as they are calculated.
 These plots are not saved.

 #### U.1.3 Output
 `plotSSP.m` will produce 3 tables for each site.
-These are the average SSP for the entire year, the average SSP for the month with the fastest average sound speed (calculated using the sound speeds between 200 and 1000 m *note to change: it doesn't use ALL of these points), and the average SSP for the month with the slowest average sound speed.
+These are the average SSP for the entire year, the average SSP for the month with the fastest average sound speed (calculated using the sound speeds every 100m between 200 and 1000m), and the average SSP for the month with the slowest average sound speed.
 The names of the minimum and maximum tables include the number of the month.
 Each table lists sound speeds from 0 m to 5000 m, with a resolution of 1 m.

 plotSSP.m generates sound speeds down to a depth of 5000 m even if the bathymetry at the site is shallower.
 This allows the next process (bellhopDetRange.m) to model sound propagation at locations within a select radius of the site where the bathymetry is deeper.

 #### U.1.4 Related scripts
-* `plotSSP.m` calls the function `hycom_sampleMonths.m` to download HYCOM ocean state data.
+* plotSSP.m calls the function `hycom_sampleMonths.m` to download HYCOM ocean state data.
-  * In turn, `hycom_sampleMonths.m` calls `ext_hycom_gofs_93_0.m` to download the data.
+  * In turn, hycom_sampleMonths.m calls `ext_hycom_gofs_93_0.m` to download the data.
-* `plotSSP.m` calls the function `salt_water_c.m` to calculate sound speed using water temperature, salinity, and depth.
+* plotSSP.m calls the function `salt_water_c.m` to calculate sound speed using water temperature, salinity, and depth.
-* `plotSSP.m` calls the function `inpaint_nans.m` to extrapolate theoretical sound speed below the bathymetry, using existing data points at that depth.
+* plotSSP.m calls the function `inpaint_nans.m` to extrapolate theoretical sound speed below the bathymetry, using existing data points at that depth.

 ### U.2 Model sound propagation: `bellhopDetRange.m`
 `bellhopDetRange.m` constructs sound propagation radials around your site using your specified parameters, using BELLHOP.
-It saves .bty, .env, .shd, and .prt files to an intermediate directory, before moving them to your final export directory along with a .txt file listing your parameters. `bellhopDetRange.m` also creates radial and polar plots and saves these in the export directory.
+It saves .bty, .env, .shd, and .prt files to an intermediate directory (since BELLHOP cannot export files to Google Drive directly), before moving them to your final export directory along with a .txt file listing your parameters. bellhopDetRange.m also creates radial and polar plots and saves these in the export directory.

 #### U.2.1 Required data
-* Bathymetry data.
+* Bathymetry data (under the Bathymetry subdirectory, as a text file titled "bathy.txt")
 * Your sound speed profile for the site generated with `plotSSP.m`.

 #### U.2.2 User input
 Before hitting RUN, under Parameters defined by user, enter:
 * Author name and notes (optional)
 * Name of site and region
-* Input and Export paths:
-  * Google Drive character (if using Google Drive File Stream)
-  * Input directory
-  * Intermediate save directory on your local machine
+* Input and Export paths, including intermediate save directory on your local machine
-  * Final save directory
 * SSP Type (Mean, Maximum, or Minimum)
 * Source and hydrophone configuration
   * Source level